Hello Fellow CodeNewbies 👋,

 ... * [new branch] main -> ayu/main * [new branch] some-branch -> ayu/some-branch * [new branch] target-branch -> ayu/target-branch

 But wait.
-There are two branches there.
+There are three branches there.

 How do we know which branch is pushed by the contributor to the repo?